This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Remember not to use steel wool, metal spatulas, and other harsh equipment as it may wear off the seasoning layer on the surface of the grill pan.

-6. If your grill pan consists of a lid, store it separately to avoid covering the surface of the pan while storing it.
+6. If your grill pan consists of a lid, store it separately to avoid covering the surface of the pan.
 It might lead to moisture retention on the surface of the pan and make it rusty.

 7. Avoid using acidic food materials like tomatoes, beans, etc. in the beginning period of use of the cast iron grill pan as the seasoning might not be settled properly by then.